French Silk Pie Bites

 Don't lose this!
 Enter your email and we'll send it instantly.

-Step 2: Roll out each crescent dough sheet and cut into 12 equal squares.
+Step 2: Spread out each crescent dough sheet onto the prepared cutting board and cut the dough into 12 equal squares.

 Step 3: Press one square into each cavity, gently shaping to form a cup.
 Bake the empty cups for 10–13 minutes until golden.
-Cool completely.
+Cool to room temp.

-Step 5: Pipe or spoon the chocolate filling into the fully cooled crescent cups.
+Step 6: Pipe or spoon the chocolate filling into the fully cooled crescent cups.
+I used a piping bag to get these fun swirls but a light touch with a spoon can create a similar appearance.

 Step 6: Top with a dollop of whipped topping and dust with cocoa powder.
 Serve immediately for the best texture, or loosely cover and refrigerate until ready to enjoy.